This page has information about:

 What to Expect

-Our Intake Team will review your request for review and all documentation in order to determine whether a request for review file will be opened.
+Our Case Review Team will review your request for review and all documentation in order to determine whether a request for review file will be opened.
 If we decline to review your request, you will receive a letter explaining why we are not reviewing.

 The investigator will contact you and the public body or organization and attempt to mediate a resolution.
 The goal of mediation is to ensure the applicant receives all the information they are entitled to under the applicable legislation.
 In certain circumstances, the OIPC may consider a matter settled and decline to continue with a review.